mienaikoe/ziyu/Lore/Notes.md

 - Show the fervor of industrial revolution in depictions of Shaki or trains.

+### Part 2
 - Make Kip incredulous and fearful of what he saw in his dreams - unable to separate reality from dream, until Casra gives him the antidote.

 - Kip should be untrusting of Casra at first.
 Why didn't they tell him what to expect if they had been there?
   - There wasn't time?
 Kip is worthless unless Lissa knows his worth - Kip is a lure?

 - Maybe the trees can tune themselves - Wood rings as capacitors and spiraling branches as coils.
 Evolutionary for plant communication across great distances.

+- Introduce a species of bird to Ulukoma, and then when Lin + Kip climb the tree, have some foreshadowing where Kip knocks a nest down accidentally, and Lin saves the eggs.
+(Perhaps future books can have Lin be some hero?)

 - More description of Ramne, Linyu, Lissa, Setre, and Ginnu.